fernandoescolar/vscode-solution-explorer/README.md

 - `vssolution.showOutputChannel` Show the solution explorer output channel.

-- `vssolution.useSolutionExplorerIcons` If 'true' it uses the vscode-solution-explorer custom icons.
-If 'false' it uses the installed icon theme.
+- `vssolution.solutionExplorerIcons` "solution-explorer": custom items from vscode-solution-explorer extension. "mix": file and folder icons from the installed icons theme. "current-theme": all the icons are from the installed icons theme.

 - `vssolution.netcoreIgnore` Folder and file names to ignore when get a dotnet core project content.